smashkoala/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 202).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 205).

 ####4.
 Appropriate training data

-For training, sample data from Udacity and some specially collected data from the simulation are used.
+For training, sample data from Udacity and some specially collected data from the simulation were used.
-The special data is collected mainly to overcome the situation where the car goes off the track on the bridge and two steep curves.
+The special data was collected mainly to overcome the situation where the car goes off the track on the bridge and two steep curves.
 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy